Oaktree: A Hedge That Pays

 When a deal is too good, and the right people are behind it, accept the gift.
 Oaktree Capital (NYSE:OAK) is that gift and you, the smart investor, should buy (or write puts).

 First, some background.
 Investing is not easy.
 Accepting advice from OAK's Chairman, Howard Marks, surely the novice can be lucky and performance can obfuscate skill by virtue of markets moving in the 'right' direction.
 Similarly, the professional can be crushed by mistimed or misplaced conviction.
-With indices rising to all time highs and passive (ETF and indices) investing outperforming professionals, the herd can mistake results for causation.
+With indices rising to all-time highs and passive (ETF and indices) investing outperforming professionals, the herd can mistake results for causation.

 While my 2016 is now recorded as one of my personal best, that performance is only from the rear view.
 As I manage for performance, different from my team who manages risk, the road ahead is cloudy.
 Not to suggest rain or storms are imminent, but simply what is unknown is cause for caution.
 Mistakenly, this leads many to cash, fixed income, and some to metals, but none of these are hedges or at least hedges that I like.
 Rather these often exacerbate risk.

 Fixed income witnessed a historical collapse as rates rose against Duration.
-Cash, and notwithstanding FED action verse speak, still generates nil.
+Cash, and notwithstanding Fed action verse speak, still generates nil.
 And metals remain either manipulated by fiat or hoping the later fool to pay more.

 Diversification & Alternatives